Look it up…

 As if there wasn’t enough vocabulary for our students to learn, English has certain multi-word expressions that have a different meaning as a whole than the meaning of the separate parts.
 The most common types of these expressions are idioms and phrasal verbs, and they can be difficult for students to master.
 Because phrasal verbs are so prevalent in our culture, they are important to becoming fluent in English.
 So what exactly are phrasal verbs?
 What’s the best way to teach them?
 Read on to get some ideas, and feel free to share your favorite method in the comments section below.

 A phrasal verb is a phrase with two or more words, usually involving a verb and a preposition.
 (This is how most grammar books present it, and it is easiest for students to understand if you explain it in this way.
 Technically speaking, though, some phrasal verbs involve a verb + adverb combination.
 See my post Preposition or Adverb? for more information.)

 A regular verb + preposition combination has two meanings whereas a phrasal verb has one meaning.
 For example, the verb look means to use your eyes to see something and the preposition up means the direction above, as in look up at the sky.
 This is very different from the phrasal verb look up, which means to check, as in look up a word in the dictionary.

 Make sure your students (and you!) always write phrasal verbs as two separate words.
 Phrasal verbs are never hyphenated or combined into one word, though their noun or adjective forms often are.

 How do you teach phrasal verbs?

 The following methods are some that I’ve tried over the years.
-The third method is my favourite because my students seem to catch on and retain phrasal verbs better with it.
+The third method is my favorite because my students seem to catch on and retain phrasal verbs better with it.

 1. From a list